carlonbelet/project-yt/steps.md

 Licenses, code of conduct, and other files are important when you create a public repository.
 There are many benefits to this, but it's also a large responsibility.
 Keep in mind that once a repository is public _and_ open source, there are certain implications about keeping it public, depending on the license chosen.

 > It's important to note that public does **not** equal open source!
 The license associated with code determines whether or not it is open source.

+## Step 6: Create a beta release

+Create a release for this repository on GitHub.

+GitHub Releases point to a specific commit.
+Releases can include release notes in Markdown, and attached binaries.

+Before using a release based workflow for a larger release, let's create a tag and release.

+### :keyboard: Activity: Create a release for the current codebase

+1. Go to the [**Releases** page](https://github.com/carlonbelet/release-based-workflow/releases) for this repository.
+    - You can click the link above, or click the **Code** tab at the top of your repository.
+Then, find the navigation bar below the repository description, and click **0 releases**.
+1. Click **Create a new release**.
+1. In the field for _Tag version_, specify a number.
+In this case, use **v0.9**.
+Keep the _Target_ as **main**.
+1. Give the release a title, like "First beta release".
+If you'd like, you could also give the release a short description.
+1. Select the checkbox next to **This is a pre-release**, since it is representing a beta version.
+1. Click **Publish release**.

+Op dit moment wordt er wel een tag aangemaakt en een release.
+De code basis wordt meegenomen in een zip bestand.

+## Step 7: Create a project board

+### Organizing Releases

+Creating a release package on GitHub might be easy, but it's only a piece of the puzzle.
+Releases often involve prioritized bug fixes, feature releases, and assorted tasks.
+How do you make sure you're keeping track?
+What happens if you want to save the most exciting features for a larger update?

+On GitHub, let's keep track of several related issues with a GitHub project board.

+### :keyboard: Activity: Create a project board

+1. Navigate to the [Projects](https://github.com/carlonbelet/release-based-workflow/projects) tab of this repository.
+1. Click **Create a project**.
+1. Under **Project board name**, type "Release 1.0 tracker".
+1. In the **Template** dropdown, select **Automated kanban**.
+1. Click **Create project**.